Snaacky/theindex/README.md

 docker run -d -p <host-port>:8080 index-web
 ```

-You can than open http://localhost:8080 in your browser.
+You can now open http://localhost:8080 in your browser.

 # Contribution